-Cannellini beans (a.k.a. white kidney beans) are large white beans with nutty flavor and firm texture.
-They are loaded with fiber, antioxidants, protein, vitamins and minerals, but low in calories.
-Cannellini beans are low-glycemic index foods, which mean that they are digested slowly and raise your blood sugar slowly.
-Research shows that people with diabetes have a better control of blood sugar by including beans in their diet.
+Cannellini beans (a.k.a. white kidney beans) are large white beans with a nutty flavor and firm texture.
+They are loaded with fiber, antioxidants, protein, vitamins, and minerals, but low in calories.
+Cannellini beans are low-glycemic index foods, which means that they are digested slowly and raise your blood sugar slowly.
+Research shows that people with diabetes have better control of blood sugar by including beans in their diet.

 Yields: 1 cup (53.3 g Net Carbs)